mariojacob/z-downloads/readme.txt

 = What language is the plugin in? =

-Z-Downloads is translated into german and english, other languages can easily be added.
+Z-Downloads is in English by default and completely translated into German, other languages can easily be added.

 == Screenshots ==